 If you already wear prescription glasses you can wear anti-glare filters that either clip onto or fit over your glasses, so you don’t need to compromise the correction you get from your prescription.

-Some people find a good quality pair of sunglasses is all they need to resolve the glare issue.
+Some people find a good quality pair of sunglasses is all they need to resolve the glare issue, as their lenses use tints or filters.
 They may also help with improving contrast.

 Please remember to follow the guidelines around cleaning and disinfecting any items posted to you.

 Another solution could be to wear a peaked cap or visor to reduce glare.

 Going out at different times of the day